openmm/openmm/docs-source/usersguide/theory.rst

 :cite:`Izaguirre2010` The same comments about the offset between positions and velocities apply to this integrator as to that one.

+BAOABLangevinIntegrator
+***********************

+This integrator is similar to LangevinIntegerator, but it instead uses the BAOAB discretization. :cite:`Leimkuhler2013` This tends to produce more accurate sampling of configurational properties (such as free energies), but less accurate sampling of kinetic properties (such as mean kinetic energy).
+Because configurational properties are much more important than kinetic ones in most simulations, this integrator is generally preferred over LangevinIntegrator.
+It often allows one to use a larger time step while still maintaining similar or better accuracy.

+Unlike LangevinIntegrator, this does not use a leap-frog algorithm.
+The positions and velocities all correspond to the same point in time.

 BrownianIntegrator
 ******************